Rockford Workers' Compensation Lawyer

-Depending on the circumstances surrounding your injury or death, we may recommend that you file a personal injury lawsuit in addition to your worker's compensation claim.
+Depending on the circumstances surrounding the injury or death, we may recommend that you file a personal injury lawsuit in addition to your workers' compensation claim.

 Moreover, essential to understanding is that worker's compensation benefits are not meant to reflect the actual value of your injury.
 In many cases, the benefits are equivalent to a percentage of your wages before you were injured.

 For example, if you made $40,000 a year and only missed six months of work due to your injuries, you would receive 50 percent of that money in benefits each month.